Originate/guide/security/README.md

 Hello!
 This document will give a general guideline on best practices in building a secure web application as well as list and describe commonly used web application exploits and how to defend against them.

-First and foremost, **always enable SSL when in production!** It doesn't matter how well written and secure the code is if an attacker can just man-in-the-middle the connection and steal session cookies or inject malicious code!
+First and foremost, **always enable SSL when in production!** It doesn't matter how well written and secure the code is if an attacker can just man-in-the-middle the connection and steal session cookies or inject malicious code.

 **HTTPS (SSL/TLS)**